If you are facing a complex probate process, it is a good idea to consult with an experienced Houston probate attorney.

-Types of Probate in Texas
+Types of Probate in Houston, Texas

 While many estates may pass through independent administration, this is not the only type of probate in Texas and in some circumstances could be disastrous when a dependent administration is prescribed.
-In fact, there are several ways in which assets and properties can be transferred to new ownership once the owner of the estate has passed away.
+In fact, there are several ways in which assets and properties can be transferred to new owners once the owner of the estate has passed away.

 The two main types of probate in Texas include: